How to Make a Stamp From a Potato

-- Variation: Use a small cutter to make a shape in the potato.
+Use a small cutter to make a shape in the potato.
 Cookie cutters, apple corers, cutters used to cut shapes from polymer clay and other utensils can be used to make a shape in the potato.
 Simply press the cutter into the potato and then cut around this with a kitchen knife.
-This is an ideal way to create more complicated or fiddly shapes.
+This is an ideal way to create more complicated shapes.

 Don't limit yourself to potatoes.
 Carrots, oranges, and apples make great starting-off points for stamps.
 The orange segments provide great texture for a stamped design.